 {memory_context}

 Respond in character.
-Stay in role.
+Do not break role.

 Return JSON: {{